haha007/kalthailand-api/README.md

 Maven build:
 - On local machine, if you are using Tomcat, then use command line: mvn clean install
-- On production, it's using JBoss which is an JavaEE container, so we need to use command line: mvn clean install -P jee
+- On production and UAT, it's using JBoss which is an JavaEE container, so we need to use command line: mvn clean install -P jee
 Reason:
 The artifact "javax.mail" in group "com.sun.mail" package is provided by JavaEE container.
 So with JBoss, it's already provided.
 But with Tomcat, we have to include it in libraries.